WojciechWnek/Toster/docs/messages.md

 1. Response - Response message to the request message that program has received.
 2. Request - Request to the program from client.
 3. Info - Some kind of information transmitted from program to all clients.

+## Some other notes

+1. Message ID when sending request from webpage to server is acquired via RESTful API.
+2. Info messages don't have an ID.